What OHIP covers

 - surgical abortions that take place in a hospital or clinic

 - Mifegymiso (a pill that induces an abortion in early pregnancy), if you have a prescription from your doctor

 Contact an abortion clinic near you for more information about ending a pregnancy.

 Some dental surgeries need to be performed in a hospital because they are complex and/or you have another medical condition that needs monitoring during the procedure.

 - reconstructive surgeries

 - medically necessary tooth removal (prior approval by OHIP is required)

-OHIP covers the cost of one major eye exam (for vision and general eye health) every 12 months, plus any minor assessments you need, but only if you are:
+- 1 major eye exam (for vision and general eye health) every 12 months

-If you are 20 to 64 years old, and you have a specific medical condition affecting your eyes that requires regular monitoring, OHIP will cover a major eye exam for you once every 12 months and any follow-up appointments related to the condition.
-Covered conditions are:
+If you are 20 to 64 years old, and you have an eligible medical condition affecting your eyes, OHIP will cover:

 - diabetes mellitus